 Dr Richard Illingworth

-I am a post-PhD researcher and Teaching Assistant at the University of Leeds (UK).
+I am an early-career researcher and Teaching Assistant in the School of Politics and International Studies, University of Leeds (UK).
 My PhD was completed in December 2021 at the University of Leeds.

 - BA War and Security Studies (First-Class)